Aliases for GSTA3 Gene

 GeneCards Summary for GSTA3 Gene

 GSTA3 (Glutathione S-Transferase Alpha 3) is a Protein Coding gene.
-Diseases associated with GSTA3 include prostate leiomyosarcoma and skin carcinoma in situ.
-Among its related pathways are Metabolism and Chemical carcinogenesis.
-GO annotations related to this gene include glutathione transferase activity.
-An important paralog of this gene is GSTA4.
+Diseases associated with GSTA3 include Autosomal Dominant Non-Syndromic Intellectual Disability 3 and Enchondromatosis, Multiple, Ollier Type.
+Among its related pathways are Drug metabolism - cytochrome P450 and Gastric cancer.
+Gene Ontology (GO) annotations related to this gene include glutathione transferase activity.
+An important paralog of this gene is GSTA1.

 Conjugation of reduced glutathione to a wide number of exogenous and endogenous hydrophobic electrophiles.
 Catalyzes isomerization reactions that contribute to the biosynthesis of steroid hormones.
 Efficiently catalyze obligatory double-bond isomerizations of delta(5)-androstene-3,17-dione and delta(5)-pregnene-3,20-dione, precursors to testosterone and progesterone, respectively.
 Has substantial activity toward aflatoxin B1-8,9-epoxide (By similarity).